ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   # the amount of memory available in your system.
   max_parallel_tasks: null

-  # Use a profiling tool for the diagnostic run [false]/true; profilers tell you where
-  # the stress points of the code are (high CPU usage, high memory intake etc);
-  # for this purpose we use vprof, see below for notes
-  profile_diagnostic: true

   # Path to custom config-developer file, to customise project configurations.
   # See config-developer.yml for an example.
 Set to None to use the default
   config_developer_file: null

-  # Get profiling information for diagnostics
+  # Use a profiling tool for the diagnostic run [false]/true
+  # A profiler tells you which functions in your code take most time to run.
+  # For this purpose we use vprof, see below for notes
   # Only available for Python diagnostics
   profile_diagnostic: false